-Using this free version of the guide available on the Teen Driver Source website, educators can support parents in their critical role as supervisors of their teens’ driving.
+Using this free version of the TeenDrivingPlan Practice Guide available here on the TeenDriverSource.org website, educators can support parents in their critical role as supervisors of their teens’ driving.
 Following the TeenDrivingPlan Practice Guide provides new teen drivers and their parents with plenty of quality driving practice in different environments and conditions and an easy way to keep track of their progress.

 The Guide includes information and tools from TeenDrivingPlan (TDP).
-This randomized, controlled trial found that teens with families that followed the TDP program were 65 percent less likely to make dangerous driving errors during a rigorous on-road assessment than teens with families that could access the usual state-issued program.
+This randomized, controlled trial found that teens with families that followed the TDP program were 65% less likely to make dangerous driving errors during a rigorous on-road assessment than teens with families that could access the usual state-issued program.
 The TDP families logged more practice in a variety of environments that boosted the driving performance of the teens.

-Organized by driving environment, the TeenDrivingPlan Practice Guide includes specific driving goals for each environment, supported with 53 short video tutorials, a Goal Guide, and a Logging and Rating Tool to keep families on track with practice driving.
+Organized by driving environment, the TeenDrivingPlan Practice Guide includes specific driving goals for each environment, supported with 54 short video tutorials, a Goal Guide, and a Logging and Rating Tool to keep families on track with practice driving.
 Print these resources to keep in the car or download them to an electronic device.

 For parents to be successful in using the TeenDrivingPlan Practice Guide, it’s important that facilitators walk parents through the guide and point out the goals that they think their teens will need to practice the most.
 Without that reinforcement, parents may not engage and use the resources effectively.